 Discuss Your Case with a Fargo Criminal Defense Lawyer Today

 Arrests are stressful, but it is often only the beginning of a long process through the criminal justice system.
 You want to minimize the effects of a criminal charge on your life, so you want the help of an experienced defense lawyer.
-Contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002 right away.
+Contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002 right away.